Phnom Penh > Kratie > Stung Treng > Ratanakiri > Mondulkiri > Phnom Penh> Koh Kong > Sihanouk Ville > Koh Rong > Kep > Phnom Penh

 Koh Rong (B, Picnic Lunch)

 Take in this stunning retreat over a leisurely breakfast before jumping on a local boat to explore the island.
-Your guide will show you beautiful coral reefs where you can snorkel and then explore deserted beaches or even visit a local fishing village.
+Your guide will show you some beautiful coral reefs, where you can snorkel, and then explore deserted beaches, or even visit a local fishing village.

 Overnight Koh Rong